Roselyn-Koech/flyrank-ml-internship/work/capstone_report.md

 ### 3.2 Eligibility and Preparation

-The analysis retains pages with:

-* Positive 90 day impressions
-* Content age of at least 90 days
+The analysis retains pages with positive 90 day impressions and content age of at least 90 days.

 Duplicate `content_id` values are removed after these filters.